 - Washing your hands regularly with soap and water.

 - Using hand sanitiser when soap and water are not available

 - Covering your sneeze or cough with your elbow of with a tissue.

 Q Is Passenger Transport an Essential Service?

 Yes, according to the Essential Services Act- https://www.legislation.nsw.gov.au/#/view/act/1988/41/part1/sec4.
-The Act must be proclaimed by the Governor to take effect and this has not happened.
+The Act must be proclaimed by the Governor General to take effect and this has not happened.
 If it does, it means that every company, employee and union involved is at the direction of the NSW Government.
-There are extremely harsh penalties for non-compliance; think of it as a form of ultimate authority.
+There are extremely harsh penalties for non-compliance; think of it as a form of marshal law.
 Currently ‘essential services’ are being defined by the Department of Health and other agencies, which is why things are not so clear as to who is or isn’t an essential service.

 Q. How can I stay up-to-date on the latest information?

 You can see the latest NSW Department of Health information here:

 With a constantly growing list of Frequently Asked Questions: